-This bike touring blog was written in 2010 as part of my bike tour from Alaska to Argentina.
+This bike touring blog was written on the 25th July in 2010 as part of my bike tour from Alaska to Argentina.

 Another big day called for an earlyish start, and so I was up and away by 07.30.
 Ok, not terrifically early, but its bloody cold that time of the morning!